sde-coursepack/sde-coursepack.github.io/modules/intro/_posts/2022-01-03-complexity.md

 That is, programming is hard because the problems we are solving are themselves hard, full of hidden complexity. *And if you still aren't convinced*, I have only one question:

 How many seconds old is George Washington (be sure to include time zones, [leap seconds](https://en.wikipedia.org/wiki/Leap_second) and Daylight Savings Time where appropriate).
 Also, be aware that any consider for Daylight Savings in your solution has to work differently for people in Arizona, and [might have to change in 2023](https://www.congress.gov/bill/117th-congress/senate-bill/623/text).

+> "Let's think the unthinkable, let's do the undoable.
+Let us prepare to grapple with the ineffable itself, and see if we may not eff it after all." - __Dirk Gently's Holistic Detective Agency__, Douglas Adams